gelatodigital/gelato-uniswap/README.md

 Part 1 of this tutorial puts you in the shoes of a regular end-user to let you experience a demo dapp which uses gelato as the execution infrastucture.

-The dapp lets User's pre-schedule trades on [Kyber Network](https://kyber.network/).
-In other words, users can schedule to `automatically trade KNC for ETH on Kyber every 2 minutes for a total number of 3 trades`.
+The dapp lets User's pre-schedule trades on Uniswap.
+In other words, users can schedule to `automatically trade DAI for WETH on Uniswap every 2 minutes for a total number of 3 trades`.

 Watch your console for confirmation text and green ticks :white_check_mark: